Frequently Asked Questions for Total Access Analyzer

 Explorer View Crashes

-with Error 459 - Object or class does not support the
+with Total Access Analyzer Error 459 - Object or class does not support the

 set of events, Procedure clsFrmExplorer_TAA.InitForm

-When you try try to view the documentation results in the
+However, for older versions, this error may occur when you try to view the documentation results in the

 uses the Microsoft Common Control for the treeview, which

-Microsoft released a new security patch that caused this
+Microsoft released a security patch that caused this crash

-crash in existing versions of Total Access Analyzer.
+in existing versions of Total Access Analyzer and many other

 workaround in a Knowledgebase article.
 Unfortunately, their